iCliniq Logo

 It is unclear how gallstones are formed, but they can result when:

-What Are the Signs and Symptoms of Gallstones?
+What Are the Symptoms of Gallstones?

 Gallstones sometimes may cause no signs and symptoms.
-They are called "silent stones" and require no treatment.
+They are called silent stones and require no treatment.
 If the gallstone lodges in the duct and causes blockages, it shows symptoms such as:

 • Pain in the upper belly, often on the right side, just under the ribs.